 • Preserve context across multiple queries so follow-up questions work naturally

 The technical foundation matters because marketing data is messy.
 Platforms change their schemas, metrics get redefined, and attribution models evolve.
-A Claude skill built properly handles these changes without breaking.
+A Skill built properly handles these changes without breaking.

 Use Cases Where Custom Claude Skills Outperform Standard Tools

-Not every marketing task needs a custom Claude skill.
+Not every marketing task needs a custom Claude Skill.
 Some problems are better solved with dashboards, scheduled reports, or existing BI tools.
 But there's a category of questions that are too complex for static dashboards and too time-sensitive to wait for manual analysis.
+For brevity, we say the Skill does X — in practice, Claude executes the workflow the Skill describes, usually by calling an MCP server.

 Cross-Channel Attribution Analysis

-Attribution is one of the highest-value use cases for custom Claude skills because it requires combining data from multiple sources, applying complex business logic, and answering follow-up questions that change based on the initial findings.
+Attribution is one of the highest-value use cases for custom Skills because it requires combining data from multiple sources, applying complex business logic, and answering follow-up questions that change based on the initial findings.

 A marketing operations manager might ask: "Which channels contributed to our top 10 deals last quarter, using W-shaped attribution?"
-A Claude skill can:
+A Skill can:

 • Query the unified data warehouse for all touchpoints across those 10 deals

-• Apply the W-shaped attribution model (40% first touch, 40% opportunity creation, 20% distributed across touches in between)
+• Apply the W-shaped attribution model (30% first touch, 30% lead creation, 30% opportunity creation, and 10% distributed across the intermediary touches — the three peaks are what make the shape a W)

 • Return a table showing channel contribution by deal, total spend per channel, and cost per attributed dollar

 The follow-up question matters just as much: "Now show me the same breakdown but exclude retargeting touches."
-The skill adjusts the calculation instantly.
-No new SQL query, no waiting for a data analyst, no rebuilding a dashboard.
+The Skill adjusts the calculation instantly.
+No ticket to the data team, no waiting for a data analyst, no rebuilding a dashboard.

 Budget Pacing and Spend Alerts